INTERNATIONAL SCIENTIFIC COMMUNITY BUILDING

-Online Membership, Registration, Abstract Submission, Presentation Capture, Journal & Virtual Meeting Access all Under One Roof!
+Online Membership, Registration, Abstract Submission, Awards Applications & Nominations, Presentation Capture, Journal & Virtual Meeting Access all Under One Roof!

 We specialize in providing non-profit scientific and medical societies professional management that is enhanced by a website content management system working together with an online association management system.

-Integrating an online association management system (AMS) with a WordPress responsive website (CMS), or other CMS, to enable web-based communications, membership, meeting registration, abstract management, program planner, e-Posters, access to meeting presentations & audio/video and the society’s finances (online payments, invoicing, accounts payables & receivables).
+Integrating an online association management system (AMS) with a WordPress responsive website (CMS), to enable web-based communications, membership growth, meeting registration, abstract management, program planner, e-Posters, access to meeting presentations & audio/video and the society’s finances (online payments, invoicing, accounts payable & receivables).

 Society Office Technology to Match the Level of Innovation of Scientific & Medical Societies